Madvellony/MUST-Bachelor/README.md

 # MUST-Bachelor Sophomore

 I will put every subject I have done or do while I'm studying.
-If someone needed, feel free to use them.
+If someone needs them, feel free to use them.

 <p align="center" style="font-size:5px"><a href="https://www.must.edu.mn/mn/">Mongolian University of Science and Technology</a> | <a href="http://sict.edu.mn/">School of Information and Communication  Technology</a> | <a href="">Cybersecurity</a></p>